Tianshi-Xu/Tianshi-Xu.github.io/content/post/dac-2024-accepted/index.md

 ---
-title: One Paper Accepted to DAC2024!
+title: One Paper Accepted by DAC2024!
 date: '2024-02-21'
-summary: Paper "FastQuery" is coming soon!
+summary: Paper "FastQuery:Communication-efficient Embedding Table Query for Private LLMs inference" is accepted by DAC2024!
 ---

-A paper about private inference for LLMs, coming soon!
+Paper coming soon!